• Recipes

 Ingredients

-• 450 g (1 lb) of veal or beef, sliced
+• 450 g (1 lb) veal or beef, sliced

-• 400 g (about 2 cups) of Tomato Passata or peeled tomatoes (San Marzano, cherry or grape), fresh or canned
+• 400 g (about 2 cups) Tomato Passata or peeled tomatoes (San Marzano, cherry or grape), fresh or canned

-• 4 tablespoons of extra virgin olive oil
+• 4 tablespoons extra virgin olive oil

-• 2 clove of garlic
+• 2 garlic cloves

-• ½ tablespoon of dried oregano
+• ½ tablespoon dried oregano

-• fine salt to taste
+• Salt, to taste

-• 3 or 4 leaves of fresh basil for serving
+• 3-4 fresh basil leaves, for serving

 Instructions